A dog's nose knows

 Dogs have a lot more smell receptors than humans, making them ideal for locating wildlife.
 The right dog can be trained to track anything that emits an odour, whether it’s flora or fauna, on land or even under the sea!

 Because they can smell what we can’t see, dogs are used in conservation to track and help rescue rare animals such as koalas, quolls and masked owls, to detect pest species, and locate threatened native plants.

-In the future we would love to see everyday Australians become citizen scientists, using the Bluetooth devices to track and contribute to research for our most endangered wildlife populations – whether its koalas, water dragon, quolls, or other at-risk species.
-These are the animals who fight to survive in our urban areas.
+In the future we would love to see everyday Australians become citizen scientists, using the Bluetooth devices to track and contribute to research the supports animal welfare – whether its koalas, water dragon, quolls, or other at-risk species.
+These are the animals whose loss of habitat forces them into urban areas.

-Heat-monitoring drones and tracking devices could send messages to households who have registered with a central database, alerting them to a koala or other threatened species in their backyard and asking them to lock away their dog or other domestic animal while the koala passes through.
+Heat-monitoring drones and tracking devices could send messages to households who have registered with a central database, alerting them to a koala or other threatened species in their backyard and asking them to lock away their dog or other domestic animal while the koala or other at-risk animal passes through.

 This kind of technology exists here, today.
 To make it work, we need to be able to locate, capture, tag and release our wildlife – and they don’t always make it easy for us!